 Your brand needs to speak to users in the same voice in every piece of content you create.
 You can help your team, including any outsourced members, to maintain your voice by developing a style guide and clarifying your brand mission.
 In every campaign, ensure that your brand is recognizable and that every message reflects your values.

-Your brand will change over time, but unless you decide 2019 is the year to give your brand a makeover, you need to avoid a sudden shift in message.
+Your brand will change over time, but unless you decide this is the year to give your brand a makeover, you need to avoid a sudden shift in message.
 Even the smallest changes can be catastrophic for your brand, as they may confuse your audience.
 This year, you may have the chance to expand into new markets or access new audiences.
 Before you choose to act on these new opportunities, you will need to ensure they fit with your core brand image.

 6) All Hands On Deck